This standard imposes scene constraints (lighting, pose, facial expression), photographic properties

 Guinea is one of six Sub-Saharan countries to have chosen the Thales solution, along with Benin (2011), Comoros and Burkina Faso (2012), Gabon (2013), and the Democratic Republic of Congo (2016).

-The Commission on elections in Philippines selected Thales in March 2019 to ensure secure and rapid voter authentication.
+The Commission on Elections in the Philippines selected Thales in March 2019 to ensure secure and rapid voter authentication.

 Secure electoral roll to support the emergence of a modern state

-Every year, Thales is further consolidating its role as a leader in the field of reliable identity solution, and in the management of large-scale projects, especially on the African continent where it is represented in many countries and already very present in banking and telecoms.
+Every year, Thales is further consolidating its role as a leader in reliable identity solution, and in the management of large-scale projects, especially on the African continent, where it is represented in many countries and already very present in banking and telecoms.

 This leadership is of benefit to the people of those countries themselves, enabling them to exercise their rights as citizens and members of society, within particular: